mennoterlaak/b9lab-fundinghub/README.md

 > Because this app is bootstrapped with create-react-app, I included the node_modules directory.
 This project is ready to run as is.
 > No need to run `npm install`

+> Sadly the web application currently crashes when using safari `10.1.1 (12603.2.4)`.

+> The web application is tested and found to be working in the following browsers:
+> - Safari Technology Preview
+> - Chrome
+> - Firefox

 ### Input fields:

 - Project name